 REGISTER for the Mini Conference

-The Collaborative Futures Mini Conference brings together experts to share their learnings and experiences working with Alma, Primo VE and Omni.
-The event will be recorded and automated captioning will be available.
+The Collaborative Futures Mini Conference brings together library experts to share their learnings and experiences working with Alma, Primo and the Omni academic search tool.

 Attendance is free and open to any Ontario university or college library worker.